-If 2019 was the year in which funding for children with SEND received the attention it deserves, let's make 2020 the year in which we actually do something about it.
-2019 Governance review f one phrase could sum up this year's education policy, it would be "more heat than light".
-The previous year's cut-and-thrust of policy announcements evaporated like a will-o'-the-wisp, leaving governors with the freedom to focus on their priorities, but little power to act
+Education has gone as far back to basics as it possibly can, writes Martin Matthews.
+If only politicians found ABC as easy as 123 f one phrase could sum up this year's education policy, it would be "more heat than light".
+The previous year's cut-and-thrust of policy announcements evaporated like a will-o'-the-wisp, leaving governors with the freedom to focus on their priorities, but little power to act.